HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-WDACConfig.md

 * `-Levels <String>`: Offers the same official [Levels](https://learn.microsoft.com/en-us/powershell/module/configci/new-cipolicy#-level) for scanning of event logs.
 If no level is specified the default, which is set to ***FilePublisher*** in this module, will be used.

 * `-Fallbacks <String[]>`: Offers the same official [Fallbacks](https://learn.microsoft.com/en-us/powershell/module/configci/new-cipolicy#-fallback) for scanning of event logs.
-If no fallbacks is specified the default, which is set to ***Hash*** in this module, will be used.
+If no fallbacks are specified the default, which is set to ***Hash*** in this module, will be used.

 * `-SpecificFileNameLevel`: You can choose one of the following options: "OriginalFileName", "InternalName", "FileDescription", "ProductName", "PackageFamilyName", "FilePath".
 [More info available on Microsoft Learn](https://learn.microsoft.com/en-us/powershell/module/configci/new-cipolicy#-specificfilenamelevel)

 * `-NoDeletedFiles`: Indicates that files that were run during program installations but then were deleted and are no longer on the disk, won't be added to the supplemental policy.
 This can mean the programs you installed will be allowed to run but installation/reinstallation might not be allowed once the policies are deployed.

-* `-NoUserPEs`: By default the module includes user PEs in the scan.
+* `-NoUserPEs`: By default, the module includes user PEs in the scan.
 When you use this switch parameter, they won't be included.
 [More info available on Microsoft Learn](https://learn.microsoft.com/en-us/powershell/module/configci/new-cipolicy#-userpes)

 * `-NoScript`: [More info available on Microsoft Learn](https://learn.microsoft.com/en-us/powershell/module/configci/new-cipolicy#-noscript)